ZhangYuanhan-AI/visual_prompt_retrieval/README.md

 <h3>TL;DR</h3>

-We study on the effect of in-context examples in computer vision and the problems with the current method of choosing examples.
-We propose a prompt retrieval framework to automatically select examples, consisting of an unsupervised method based on nearest example search and a supervised method that trains a neural network to choose examples for optimal performance.
+We study on the effect of in-context examples in computer vision.
+We propose a prompt retrieval framework to automatically select examples, consisting of an unsupervised method and a supervised method.

 ---